Introduction to summarytools

 +---------------+--------+----------------------+---------+

 CRAN policies are really strict when it comes to writing content in the user directories, or anywhere outside R’s temporary zone (for good reasons).
-So users need to set this temporary location themselves, therefore consenting to having content written outside R’s predefined temporary zone.
+So users need to set this temporary location themselves.

 On Mac OS and Linux, using “/tmp” makes a lot of sense: it’s a short path, and the directory is purged automatically.
 On Windows, there is no such convenient directory, so we need to pick one – be it absolute (“/tmp”) or relative (“img”, or simply “.”).